 DaypackOur daypack was extremely useful every day in Jordan.
 You’ll need something to stash your photography gear, hand sanitizers, papers, phones, and anything else that you need for a full day out when traveling.
 Check out our favorite day packs here.

+If you’re still wondering what to wear in Jordan hat is never a bad idea.
 Good for the sunny days you’ll be having.

 Head TorchA head torch is always in our suitcase as we never know when we will need it.
 It’s come in handy more than a few times.
 Especially in Jordan when we were walking to and from the bathroom in the Wadi Rum desert at night!